glatard/one-voxel/README.md

 ## Log

+### 2017-12-4

+- Applied bootstrap to the whole motion-correction chain instead of the individual volumes.
+Bootstrap stabilizes it.
+See results [here](https://github.com/glatard/one-voxel/tree/master/robust-motion-bootstrap-blackbox).

 ### 2017-11-30

+- In `motion-correction.sh`, iterative initialization seems to be converging faster than initialization to the identity.

-- [ ] measure output variance.
+- [ X ] measure output variance.

-- [ ] update bootstrap to measure convergence as the stability of the estimated result.
+- [ X ] update bootstrap to measure convergence as the stability of the estimated result.

 * The magnitude of the noised used in the sampling process is a given